-If you are interested in giving a presentation, select a topic that is in the realm of Classics in Heterocyclic Chemistry and date that no one has signed up for - Signup here.
+If you are interested in giving a presentation, select a topic and date that no one has signed up for (here).
 Available dates are first come, first served.

 You can download the template for presentations, which is slightly modified from last year's, here.